thales-markets/thales-improvement-proposals/TIPs/TIP-14.md

 Proposed specification for room management:

-NOTE: All below specification points are valid only if Royale is not started yet.
+**NOTE: All below specification points are valid and enabled only until the first user is signed in, which means he accepted the condition.**

 1. Increasing/decreasing buy-in amount - Creator will be able to increase buy-in amount or decrease it (decrease not less than minimum buy-in) until the first person is sign-up for his room.
    - in a case of decreasing - the difference will be returned to Creator and a new amount is set